RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ### Early Troubles

-First check the systemd logs.
+Check the systemd logs, first.
 Diagnosing errors before a start of logging is tricky.

+### Verbose Logging

+Logs of Lens3 are dumped in "/var/log/lenticularis/lens3-log".

+Verbosity of logging can be increased by setting the "tracing"=255.
+It is bit flags in the configuration "mux-conf.json" at "logging"."logger"."tracing".
+Reloading the configuration by "lens3-admin" and restarting the service by "systemctl" are necessary to make the changes effective.

 ### Examining MinIO Behavior